2-Cartesian fibrations II: A Grothendieck construction for $\infty$-bicategories: Introduction

+In Section 2, we provide some background on the model structures and constructions the paper will use.
+In particular, we describe model structures on scaled, marked-scaled, and marked-biscaled simplicial sets and show that they define Quillen equivalent models for $\infty$-bicategories.
+We also recall the model structure for 2-Cartesian fibrations from our previous paper \cite{AGS_CartI}.

-To show that $\ST_S$ is a Quillen \emph{equivalence}, we perform the kind of dimensional induction used in \cite[Section 3.2]{HTT}: \begin{itemize} \item We prove that $\ST_{\Delta^0}$ is a left Quillen equivalence in Section \ref{subsec:STequivPt}.
+Section 3 contains the main results and technical arguments of the paper, in particular the $(\infty,2)$-categorical Grothendieck construction.
+We first construct the adjunction which will define the Grothendieck construction, and show that it is a Quillen adjunction.
+To show that our straightening functor $\ST_S$ is a Quillen equivalence, we perform the kind of dimensional induction used in \cite[Section 3.2]{HTT}: \begin{itemize} \item We prove that $\ST_{\Delta^0}$ is a left Quillen equivalence in Section \ref{subsec:STequivPt}.
 The proof of this fact is quite direct, and proceeds by constructing a natural equivalence from $\ST_{\Delta^0}$ to a more canonical left Quillen equivalence $\func{L:\mbsSet\to \mssSet}$ (which is defined in \autoref{subsec:MSsSet}). \item We then prove that $\ST_{\Delta^n_\flat}$ is a left Quillen equivalence in \autoref{subsec:STequivSimp}.
 This is the most technically demanding step in the proof.
 We first show that, for any 2-Cartesian fibration $p:X\to \Delta^n_\flat$, there is a homotopy pushout diagram

 in $(\mbsSet)_{/\Delta^n_\flat}$.
 This statement appears as \autoref{cor:hmtpy_pushout_mapsimp}, the proof of which occupies most of Section \ref{subsec:STequivSimp}.

 Once the homotopy pushout is established, we can show that, for a 2-Cartesian fibration $X\to \Delta_\flat$ with $i$-fibre $X_i$, the canonical map $\ST_{\Delta^0}\to \ST_{\Delta^n_\flat}(X)(i)$ is an equivalence.
 We then use the fibrewise nature of equivalences in $(\mbsSet)_{/\Delta^n_\flat}$ together with the pointwise nature of equivalences in $(\mssSet)^{\mathfrak{C}^{\sc}[\Delta^n_\flat]^\op}$ to complete the proof. \item The general case follows from the special cases over simplices by an inductive argument nearly identical to that of \cite[Prop.
 3.8.4]{LurieGoodwillie}. \end{itemize}